Relato K

-Relato K (English: K narrative) is the name given by their critics to the alleged propaganda that promotes Kirchnerism in Argentina.
+Relato K (English: K narrative) is the name given by their critics to the propaganda that promotes Kirchnerism in Argentina.
 The expression has been part of Argentine public debate during the 2010s and 2020s and thus frequently used by journalists and politicians.
 The concept has also been used and studied by historians and political scientists.

 Overview

 The main overarching theme of the "Relato K" is a purported conflict between the people and the factions that oppose the general will.
 Under this interpretation, Néstor and Cristina Kirchner are aligned with the people.
 The latter side is usually composed by the non-Kirchnerite media (mainly the Clarín newspaper), the rural industries, the financial services, the vulture funds, and imperialism and local Argentines aligned with it.
 Specific people or organizations may be placed on either side according to the political needs of the time, and the pro-Kirchner network may shift the support or criticism accordingly.

 Kirchnerism polarizes all people and organizations under this scheme, and does not acknowledge neutral parties.
 As a result, those who do not agree with Kirchnerism find it hard to stay neutral, and usually become anti-Kirchnerite themselves.

 Most information, people and events that would contradict the main premises of the Relato K are simply ignored, instead of explained.